autonity/docs.autonity.org/concepts/staking/index.md

 - Identifying the validator operator entity itself.
 - For submitting transactions to protocol contracts to register and operate the validator's [node](/concepts/client/) and [oracle server](/concepts/oracle-server/).
 - Receiving [staking rewards](/concepts/staking/#staking-rewards) from the protocol's reward distribution mechanism for distribution to the validator's stake delegators.
-- Receiving [slashing rewards](/concepts/afd/#slashing-rewards) distributed by the [accountability and fault detection protocol](/concepts/afd/) for reporting provable faults committed by an offending validator failing to follow consensus rules.
+- Receiving [slashing rewards](/concepts/afd/#slashing-rewards) distributed by the [Accountability Fault Detection (AFD)](/concepts/afd/) protocol for reporting provable faults committed by an offending validator failing to follow consensus rules.

 See the `treasury` parameter of the `config.autonity.validators` object in the [Protocol](/reference/protocol#configautonityvalidators-object) parameter reference.